 How to Choose the Right Cloud Provider

 The promise of cloud technology has spawned tremendous innovation by some of the biggest, most powerful companies in the world.
-Choosing a cloud provider is a very important undertaking.
+Choosing a cloud provider is a very important undertaking and not everyone can afford engaging a professional managed services team.
 Get it wrong, and you’ll incur big costs, delays, and headaches; get it right, and you’ll position your firm for a more scalable and profitable future.

 To make the right decision, it’s critical to understand the differences among the top cloud providers.
 Each brings a different set of strengths and weaknesses to the table.

 Amazon Web Services (AWS)

 Strengths: With the most cloud services (over 140 and counting) and the longest proven track record, this is the most reliable and fully-featured service provider.
 And with a deep knowledge base for developers and a robust client marketplace, the chances of finding just what you need for any given situation are high.
 With a rapid pace of innovation, this is the provider offing the most leading-edge services.